Yancy Medeiros

-Yancy Medeiros Jr. (born September 7, 1987) is an American mixed martial artist who competes in the Lightweight division of Bellator MMA.
-A professional competitor since 2007, he has competed for the Ultimate Fighting Championship and Strikeforce.
+Yancy Medeiros Jr. (born September 7, 1987) is a former American mixed martial artist who competes in the Lightweight division.
+A professional competitor since 2007, he has competed for the Ultimate Fighting Championship, Bellator MMA, and Strikeforce.

 Early life

 Medeiros grew up in Wai'anae Hawaii and at a young age began training in Karate.
 He is of Filipino and Native Hawaiian descent, known as Hapa Pukiki and Hapa Pilipino.
 Medeiros wrestled for his Waianae High School wrestling team, placing third in the state wrestling tournament his senior season.
 Yancy credits Kawika Pa'aluhi, an early pioneer of MMA in Hawaii, with motivating him to train and pursue a career in MMA.

 Mixed martial arts career

 Early career

 Medeiros began his career 4–0 before defeating EliteXC veteran Po'ai Suganuma at Destiny MMA: Pier Fighter 1.
 After winning two more fights to bring his record to 7–0, fighting as a Light Heavyweight, he then signed with Strikeforce.